 Stay calm.
 Don’t shame.
 Be kind.

-The natural response to discovering something as shocking and scary is your teen self harming is to feel upset and emotional.
-It’s okay to feel upset, it’s okay to tell your teen you are upset, but try to avoid letting your teen see you panic.
+The natural response to discovering something as shocking and scary as your teen self harming is to feel upset and emotional.
+It’s okay to feel upset, it’s okay to tell your teen you are upset, but avoid letting your teen see you panic.

-If you panic, you are likely to inadvertently put your self-harming teen into the role of providing care for you, and that can be confusing for a hurting teen (and potentially can create a cycle in which self harm reoccurs).
-If you feel like you cannot handle your emotions in the situation, it’s okay to assess the situation and (if there is no immediate danger) step out and take a moment to breathe.
+If you panic, you are likely to inadvertently put your self-harming teen into the role of providing care for you, and that can be confusing for a hurting teen.
+Additionally, it can potentially can create a cycle in which self harm reoccurs because the teen doesn’t know other ways to cope with the confusing dynamics.
+If you feel like you cannot handle your emotions in the situation, it’s okay to assess the situation and- if there is no immediate danger- step out and take a moment to breathe.

-You might say “You aren’t in trouble but I’m really concerned.
-I want to talk with you about this, but I need a moment to process” this not only delays the conversation until you are in a space where you can actually engage, but sets an example for self care in tough situations.
+You might say something like “You aren’t in trouble but I’m really concerned.
+I want to talk with you about this, but I need a moment to process.”
+This not can delay the conversation until you are in a space where you can actually engage and sets an example for self care in tough situations.